 In today's story, Jesus fed the crowds because their bodies needed food.
 But he also gave them something their hearts needed-his words.
-God's words are for our good.
+God's words are good for our hearts.

 (Use the sketch to emphasize that our bodies need food and our hearts need God's words.)